|Air Pollution Control Program fact sheet||

 How do I apply for project funding?

 Stay tuned!
 The consent decree requires public websites at the state and trustee levels.
-Sign up to receive email updates from the department about Volkswagen.
-When the department is ready, it will notify everyone on the email list that it is accepting applications for projects initiated through the VW mitigation fund.
+Sign up to receive email updates from the department about Volkswagen settlement proceeds.
+When the department is ready, it will notify everyone on the email list that it is accepting applications for projects initiated through the Volkswagen Trust.
 The email will include details about how to submit a project proposal for funding consideration.

 Does all of the money have to be spent in a particular area or on one particular type of project?